· · · · · · · ·

 The Timeline Reality

 These questions don't have good answers in the current literature, which means they're landing on controllers' desks right now with no framework.
-The Big 4 will have opinions in 18 months.
+Major audit firms will have published opinions in 18 months.
 Regulators will have guidance in three years.
 Controllers are being asked to make these decisions today.

 That's the actual frontier of this work — not "will AI replace controllers" but "how do controllers govern AI in the finance function before anyone tells them how to."
 The answer will be written by the people doing it, not the people advising on it.